DmitriiDenisov/Jenkins-lab/README.md

 ### Some examples

-You can find examples of jobs in folder `examples in this repo`.
+You can find examples of jobs in folder `examples` in this repo.
 All of them were built based on [Tutorials](https://www.youtube.com/watch?v=cyb10iplv7U&list=PLg5SS_4L6LYvQbMrSuOjTL1HOiDhUE_5a&ab_channel=ADV-IT)

 In order to import them into Jenkins (details find below in Jenkins CLI section):
 `java -jar jenkins-cli.jar -auth USERNAME:USERPASS -s http://localhost:9090 create-job newmyjob < myjob.xml`